 When the results screen is displayed, the user has the option of restarting the test or saving the data.
 When the "Save Data" button is pressed, the data can go to up to two places.
 If a USB flash drive in attached to the LMI, a report will be generated and stored on the flash drive.
 If cloud connectivity is enabled, the data will also be sent to the cloud, accessible via Dynisco's cloud platform.
 For instructions on setting up cloud connectivity, please see the Wi-Fi section of the manual on page 29.
-When the 'Send Data' button is pressed, if cloud connectivity is on the device will send a pop-up notification when the data is sent to the cloud.
-In the event that the data does not reach the cloud, a second attempt will be made before alerting the user that there is an error with the device's internet connection.

-Next perform the steps outlined in the section titled "AFTER A TEST" on page 69.
+Next perform the steps outlined in the section titled "AFTER A TEST" on page Error!
+Bookmark not defined...